Dog-Face-Development/PyWorkout/README.md

 ## You may also like...

-* [Running Calculator](https://github.com/willtheorangeguy/Running-Calculator) - A running speed calculator for any unit of distance.
+* [ProgramVer](https://github.com/Dog-Face-Development/ProgramVer) - An open-source, Python GUI version window to show copyright info and licenses.
-* [Python Logo Widgets](https://github.com/willtheorangeguy/Python-Logo-Widgets) - Python Powered Logo widgets that can be added to any GUI project.
+* [Periodic Table Info](https://github.com/Dog-Face-Development/Periodic-Table-Info) - Print all the elements in the Periodic Table of the Elements, with an interactive prompt to learn more.
-* [Random Lotto Number Chooser](https://github.com/willtheorangeguy/Random-Lotto-Number-Chooser) - Randomly pick lucky lotto numbers.
+* [PyAvatar](https://github.com/Dog-Face-Development/PyAvatar) - Easily display all of your creative avatars to keep them consistent across websites.

 ## License

 This project is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) - see the [`LICENSE`](LICENSE.md) file for details.
-See the [Privacy Policy](https://github.com/willtheorangeguy/PyWorkout/blob/main/docs/legal/PRIVACY.md) and [Terms and Conditions](https://github.com/willtheorangeguy/PyWorkout/blob/main/docs/legal/TERMS.md) for legal information.
+See the [Privacy Policy](https://github.com/Dog-Face-Development/PyWorkout/blob/master/docs/legal/PRIVACY.md), [Terms and Conditions](https://github.com/Dog-Face-Development/PyWorkout/blob/master/docs/legal/TERMS.md), and [EULA](https://github.com/Dog-Face-Development/PyWorkout/blob/master/docs/legal/EULA.md) for legal information.